 In the σ-ε curves of Figure 9 a more ductile behavior is observed in the XY and XZ orientations.
-On the other hand, the SPs manufactured in the ZX orientation presented a lower ductile behavior (approximately half the total deformation), consequently, presenting higher values of ultimate tensile strength, yield strength and elastic modulus.
+On the other hand, the SPs manufactured in the ZX and ZY orientation presented a lower ductile behavior (approximately half the total deformation), consequently, presenting higher values of ultimate tensile strength, yield strength and elastic modulus.
 For Z orientations, the cross sectional area during laser scanning in the additive manufacturing process is smaller than another orientations, which may favor a local temperature increase and, consequently, an increase in the molar mass of the PA by the post-condensation reaction ( Verbelen et al., 2016).
 This would explain the increase in the mentioned properties.

 In general, the SPs manufactured in the ZX or ZY orientations had lower ductility, fracturing with little deformation.